jillesvangurp/inbot-testfixtures/README.md

 Because the RandomNameGenerator is instantiated with a seed, you can trigger the same order of names by re-instantiating with the same seed.
 This is important if you want to replay tests when they break.

 # Release notes
+- 1.9
+  - Merge pull request to fix some html escaped quotes in names
+  - Fix shuffle to also reset the index and add unit test for making sure using the same seed produces the same person.
+  - Rename two methods added in 1.8 for consistency.
 - 1.8 some long overdue maintenance and close some issues
   - Finally add support for a Person object instead of an array.
   - Implement ability to re-seed using a new `shuffle` method